wp-plugins/collapsing-categories/readme.txt

 * showPages
     * Whether or not to include pages as well as posts.
 Default if false
 * linkToCat
-    * True, clicking on a category title will link to the category archive (default)
+    * 1 (true), clicking on a category title will link to the category archive (default)
-    * False, clicking on a category title expands and collapses
+    * 0 (false), clicking on a category title expands and collapses
 * catSort
     * How to sort the categorys.
 Possible values:
         * 'catName' the title of the category (default)